THE 3 ROOT HITTING PLANS

 PLAN 2:

-• The batter is looking to swing at any pitch in the strike-zone or within a few inches of the strike-zone.
+• The batter is looking to swing at any pitch in the strike zone (as determined by the umpire), plus any fringe pitches near the strike zone.

 • Counts: 0-2, 1-2, 2-2, 3-2